 The highlighted portion would apply ONLY when dot11RMMeasurementPilotActivated is between 2 and 7 and dot11MultiBSSIDImplemented is false.
 In other words, the paragraph applies to 11k based APs only not to APs that have 11v based MBSSID feature implemented.
 An AP that has dot11MultiBSSIDImplemented equal true will transmit a single Beacon on behalf of all the BSSIDs in the set (i.e., only TxBSSID would transmit a Beacon or a Probe Resp frame).

+Further discussion yielded the point that you only have an MBSSIDe if there is >1 BSSID.

 Proposed changes:

 Change 6.3.3.3.2 Semantics of the service primitive (MLME-SCAN.cfm) as follows:

+In the table immediately after “Each BSSDescription consists of the parameters shown in the following table”: